 This kind of over-zealous approach is not necessarily the norm in all Swiss communes, but it is better to be informed and follow the rules than risk a fine.

-• You can’t use just any bag to dispose of your trash.
+You can’t use just any bag to dispose of your trash.
 Each canton has either specially designated bags, priced according to their size (35, 60, or 100 litres), or a sticker to be affixed to a bag.
 Taxes collected from the sale of these bags are used for municipal waste management.

 The bags are available in all supermarkets, grocery and convenience stores.
 However, you may not find them on the shelves and you will have to ask for them at the cash register.
-The reason is that the bags are expensive – over 30 francs for 10 of the smallest-sized ones— and people have been stealing them.
+The reason is that the bags are expensive (though prices vary from one canton to another) and people have been stealing them.

 This map shows where the one closest to you is located.